MakeSchool-Tutorials/Make-Cookies/P01-Lets-Make-Cookies/content.md

 # Adding ID's to elements

-In order to interact with the **DOM** in Javascript, we first need to give the elements we want to interact with **unique ID's** that we can target in javascript.
+In order to interact with the **DOM** in JavaScript, we first need to give the elements we want to interact with **unique ID's** that we can target in javaScript.

 Inside of index.html, let's locate our ```<h1>``` and ```<button>``` elements.